3. Assessment of Taught Schemes

 33. The rules governing Major/Minor schemes are as follows:

 (i) Part One: the requisite modules of the degree scheme subjects at Level 1 with 40 credits for a Minor and not more than 80 credits in a Major.

 (ii) Part Two: a minimum of 60 credits in a Minor and a maximum of 160 in a Major at Level 2/3.

-36. Level 1 modules should not be taken in Part Two except where unavoidable, for example, to fit all modules required for accreditation in a Joint Honours scheme.
-Under these circumstances, a student in consultation with his or her Degree Scheme Co-ordinator may seek permission from the Institute Director of Undergraduate Studies to pursue normally no more than 20 credits’ worth of Level 1 modules in Part Two.
+35. Level 1 modules should not be taken in Part Two except where unavoidable, for example, to fit all modules required for accreditation in a Joint Honours scheme.
+Under these circumstances, a student in consultation with his or her Degree Scheme Co-ordinator may seek permission from the Faculty Pro Vice-Chancellor or Faculty Associate Dean, Learning and Teaching to pursue normally no more than 20 credits’ worth of Level 1 modules in Part Two.

 3.2 Assessment policy and procedures

 1. This section of the AQH should be read in conjunction with Section 3.3 Submission of Coursework.
 It covers the principles of assessment and feedback at Aberystwyth University, provides a set of minimum requirements for the return of assessed work, and minimum requirements for the provision of feedback on student assessment.
 It also outlines the University’s assessment conventions and the bilingual policy for assessments.